 - Bake the pie at 400°F for 25 minutes rotating the pie half way through the baking time.
 Reduce the oven temperature to 375°F and bake the pie for another 30-35 minutes until the crust is golden brown and the fruit is bubbly.

 - Remove the pie from the oven.
-Place it on a cooling rack and allow to cool for at least 3 hours before serving.
+Place it on a cooling rack and allow it to cool to room temperature before serving (about 3 hours).
+Allowing the pie to cool will allow it to set and make it easier to cut.
+For absolutely clean slices refrigerate the pie for another 3 hours or overnight.